 Inflating your bike tire is one of the most common maintenance tasks every cyclist should know.
 It can be easily performed at home once you have a bicycle pump.

-Here are the step-by-step instructions on how to inflate your road bike tires.
+This article covers the steps to inflate your road bike tires.

 - Bicycle pump (floor or hand pump)

 - Bicycle wheel